-Term Acronym Definition are subject to the reliability standards" approved by the Régie de l'énergie du Québec pursuant to section 85.13 of the Act respecting the Régie de l'énergie.
-(Entité visée) Source : Direction - Contrôle des mouvements d'énergie Register of Entities Subject to Reliability Rtandards (Register of Entities) Document approved by the Régie de l'énergie identifying the entities subject to reliability standards, their functions and their facilities.
-(Registre des entités visées par les normes de fiabilité) (Registre des entités visées) Source : Direction - Contrôle des mouvements d'énergie Regulating Reserve An amount of reserve responsive to Automatic Generation Control, which is sufficient to provide normal regulating margin.
-(Réserve réglante) Regulation Reserve Sharing Group A group whose members consist of two or more Balancing Authorities that collectively maintain, allocate, and supply the Regulating Reserve required for all member Balancing Authorities to use in meeting applicable regulating standards.
+Term Acronym Definition (Plan de fiabilité régional) Source : Glossary of Terms Used in NERC Reliability Standards Registered entity Any legal entity listed in the "register identifying the entities that are subject to the reliability standards" approved by the Régie de l'énergie du Québec pursuant to section 85.13 of the Act respecting the Régie de l'énergie.
+(Entité visée) Source : Direction - Contrôle des mouvements d'énergie Register of Entities Document approved by the Régie de l'énergie identifying the Subject to Reliability entities subject to reliability standards, their functions and their Rtandards facilities.
+(Register of Entities) (Registre des entités visées par les normes de fiabilité) (Registre des entités visées) Source : Direction - Contrôle des mouvements d'énergie Regulating Reserve An amount of reserve responsive to Automatic Generation Control, which is sufficient to provide normal regulating margin.
+(Réserve réglante) Source : Glossary of Terms Used in NERC Reliability Standards Regulation Reserve A group whose members consist of two or more Balancing Sharing Group Authorities that collectively maintain, allocate, and supply the Regulating Reserve required for all member Balancing Authorities to use in meeting applicable regulating standards.
 (Groupe de partage de réserve réglante) Source: Glossary of terms used in NERC Reliability Standards Regulation Service The process whereby one Balancing Authority contracts to provide corrective response to all or a portion of the ACE of another Balancing Authority.
 The Balancing Authority providing the response assumes the obligation of meeting all applicable control criteria as specified by NERC for itself and the Balancing Authority for which it is providing the Regulation Service.
-(Service de régulation) Doliability Adjustment Source : Glossary of Terms Used in NERC Reliability Standards Reliability Adjustment Arranged Interchange A request to modify a Confirmed Interchange or Implemented Interchange for reliability purposes. (Échange convenu d'ajustement de fiabilité) Source: Glossary of Terms Used in NERC Reliability Standards Reliability Adjustment RFI Request to modify an Implemented Interchange Schedule for reliability purposes.
-(Ajustement d'une demande d'échange pour la fiabilité) Source : Glossary of Terms Used in NERC Reliability Standards Reliability Coordinator RC The entity that is the highest level of authority who is responsible for the reliable operation of the Bulk Electric System, has the Wide Area view of the Bulk Electric System, and has the operating tools, processes and procedures, including the authority to prevent or mitigate emergency operating situations in both next-day analysis and real-time operations.
-The Reliability Coordinator has the purview that is broad enough to enable the calculation of Interconnection Reliability Operating Limits, which
+(Service de régulation) Source : Glossary of Terms Used in NERC Reliability Standards Reliability Adjustment A request to modify a Confirmed Interchange or Implemented Arranged Interchange Interchange for reliability purposes. (Échange convenu d'ajustement de fiabilité) Source: Glossary of Terms Used in NERC Reliability Standards Reliability Adjustment Request to modify an Implemented Interchange Schedule for RFI reliability purposes.
+(Ajustement d'une demande d'échange pour la fiabilité) Source : Glossary of Terms Used in NERC Reliability Standards Reliability Coordinator RC Effective until September 30, 2021: The entity that is the highest level of authority who is responsible for the reliable operation of the Bulk Electric System, has the